shaunazzopardi/clarva/README.md

 **Output**: A DATE that is a pruned version of Input (2), with which it is enough to monitor Input (1).

-See this report CS-2017-01 in this [series](https://www.um.edu.mt/ict/cs/research/technical_reports) for a detailed version of the theory behind this tool, which will be published in the proceedings of [PrePost 2017](http://staff.um.edu.mt/afra1/prepost17/).
+See this report CS-2017-01 in this [series](https://www.um.edu.mt/ict/cs/research/technical_reports) for a detailed version of the theory behind this tool, which will be published in the proceedings of [PrePost 2017](http://staff.um.edu.mt/afra1/prepost17/), in the EPCTS series.